List of He-Man and the Masters of the Universe characters: Hordak

+Unlike his former pupil Skeletor, Hordak prefers to place his reliance on science and technology, rather than magic.
+He suffered no fools and expected the highest standards of excellence from his minions, rewarding them when they succeeded and punishing them severely when they failed.

+Hordak serves as the main antagonist for the first four seasons of the 2018 reboot She-Ra and the Princesses of Power.
+He also makes a cameo appearance in the 2021 He-Man and the Masters of the Universe as Evilyn's father.

+His face is a pale flesh color on the figure but pure white in the cartoon.
+Initially, the figure did not have the left cannon arm as he did in the cartoon.
+The figure just had two normal arms.
+However, later variants of Hordak gave him a variety of cyborg-like mechanical gimmicks, reminiscent of the shape-changing powers he displayed in the 1980s cartoon.

+Hordak is voiced by George DiCenzo in the 1980s series, Colin Murdock in the 2002 He-Man series, Keston John in the 2018 She-Ra series, and Keith David in the 2021 He-Man series.

+In February 2017, Comic Book Resources ranked the character third among "Eternia’s 15 Mightiest Villains".

 The Snake Men

 The Snake Men are another evil faction, who sought to conquer Eternia in its ancient past, and after centuries of imprisonment are brought to the present with a vengeance.

-The Masters of the Universe Classics toyline states that the Snake Men were created from the DNA splicing of three cold-blooded alien races and were bred by the Unnamed One.
+The Masters of the Universe Classics toyline states that the Snake Men were created from the DNA splicing of three cold-blooded alien races (like the Klybian Lizard Men) and were bred by the Unnamed One.

 Fang-Or

 First appearing in the Masters of the Universe Classics toyline, Fang-Or is a vicious Snake Man who can regrow his fangs after launching them like knives in battle.
 He became a mechanical expert after assisting the Snake Man form of Man-At-Arms where he built the Rattle Trap for King Hiss.